Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 ## DragonMint T1

-AsicBoost is turned on by default **cannot be turned off**.
+AsicBoost is turned on by default and **cannot be turned off**.
 The device is incapable of mining efficiently without AsicBoost.

 # Maintenance & troubleshooting